-Research interests include media content and effects; development of attachment; psychology of gender; cyclic psychological fluctuations (daily, weekly, menstrual).
+Research interests include media content and effects; the psychological impact of television; development of attachment; psychology of gender; cyclic psychological fluctuations (daily, weekly, menstrual).

 MacBeth, T. M. (2007, In J.J.
 Arnett(ed.)), Encyclopedia of Children, Adolescents, and the Media.
 Thousand Oaks, CA: Sage

 MacBeth, T. M. (2004).
 Psychology of media use.
 In J. D. H. Downing (ed.), D. McQuail, P. Schlesinger, & E. Wartella (Assoc. eds.), The SAGE handbook of media studies. (pp. 201-225).
 Thousand Oaks, CA: Sage.

 MacBeth, T. M. (2003).
 Media effects on societies and communities.
 In D. A. Gentile (ed.), Media violence and children. (pp. 39-55 and 270-273).
 In Advances in Applied Developmental Psychology series (I. E. Sigel, series editor).
 Westport, Connecticut: Praeger.

 MacBeth, T.M.
 (2000).
 The impact of television: A Canadian natural experiment.
 In Communications in Canadian Society, (5th ed.), ed.
 C. McKie & B.D. (pp. 196-213).
 Singer.
 Toronto: Thompson Educational Publishing.

 With Brussoni, M.J., Jang, K.L., & Livesley, J. ‘Genetic and environmental influences on adult attachment styles’.
 Personal Relationships.
 7 (2000): 283-289.

 With McFarlane, J.M.
 ‘Placing premenstrual syndrome in perspective.’
 Psychology of Women Quarterly.
 18 (1994): 339-373